ederoyd46/OSMImport/README.md

 Usage
 -----

-Four options are needed to start the import process
+Three options are needed to start the import process

 1. dbconnection - the host and port the database is running on (authentication is currently not supported).
 2. dbname - the name of the database you want to import into.